Colorado's age of consent is seventeen (17). This means that:

 Certain exceptions exist to the age of consent laws in Colorado, but they are very specific and limited.

 The close in age exception to the age of consent law recognizes that those who are close in age should not necessarily be charged with sex crimes due to a legal consent question.
-This is also referred to as the "Romeo and Juliet" law.
+This is also referred to as the "Romeo and Juliet" law in Colorado.

 A young person who: